TonyMeiDeveloper/GuideOnTheSide/Step 1: Deploy Virtual Server.md

 ![alt tag](https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/GuidePictures/connect.png)

-##SSH via Putty if you are Windows
+##SSH connect via Putty if you are Windows

 (Open this in new tab)
 https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/MoreResources/PuttySSH.md

-##SSH via Terminal if you are on Linux or Mac
+##SSH connect via Terminal if you are on Linux or Mac

 (Open this in new tab)
 https://github.com/TonyMeiDeveloper/GuideOnTheSide/blob/master/MoreResources/TerminalSSH.md